This post has the following content warnings:

 Mostly.

 He doesn't want to stop again, and try to find a way to get a fire going.
 He'll figure it out if he needs to, but he can see the walls of a city, now, catch glimpses of it between the hills and mountains.
 He's close, and the path is bringing him closer.
-At some point he transfers the dagger to the same hand that's holding the book and starts a fire in his hand again for what meager warmth it provides.
+At some point he transfers the dagger to the same hand that's holding the book and starts a fire in his hand again for what meagre heat it provides.

-By the time he reaches the bridge into the walled city the blood he's covered in is dry and crusted, his extremities are once again getting cold, and he's misjudged the level of psychological impairment he'd suffer at the hands of the cold because he's no longer having thoughts.
+By the time he reaches the bridge into the walled city the blood he's covered in is dry and crusted, his extremities are once again numb, and he's misjudged the level of psychological impairment he'd suffer at the hands of the cold because he's no longer having thoughts.
 Just one foot after the other.
 One foot after the other.
 Cross the bridge, one foot after the other.
 Reach the gate, one foot after the other.

 Then he's at the city and the last thought he has is that he achieved the goal he said he was going to achieve so he can surrender to unconsciousness.